bugzilla/bugzilla/docs/en/rst/api/core/v1/product.rst

 Booleans will be represented with the strings '1' and '0' for changed values as they are stored as strings in the database currently.

+**Errors**

+* 700 (Product blank name)
+  You must specify a non-blank name for this product.
+* 701 (Product name too long)
+  The name specified for this product was longer than the maximum allowed length.
+* 702 (Product name already exists)
+  You specified the name of a product that already exists.
+  (Product names must be globally unique in Bugzilla.)
+* 703 (Product must have description)
+  You must specify a description for this product.
+* 705 (Product must define a default milestone)
+  You must define a default milestone.